Chaudhar123/project2/project2/README.md

 # New project
-This project was created was local system
+This project was created was local system. created by nitin chaudhary